denys-volodarskyi/World-of-Warcraft-Loader-Research/README.md

 Size field has an encrypted address of the real import table.
 The table, library names, function names and pointers are encrypted and must be read and decrypted in specific order.

-Address field can be safely set to zero after decryption.
+Size field can be safely set to zero after decryption.

 The IAT data directory has a valid size but invalid pointer (points to fake IAT).